 - An active database of 2500 donors is communicated with monthly by email/quarterly letters

-- A capital campaign for a Gypsy Day Center is underway
+- A capital campaign for a Gypsy Day Center and Counseling Center is underway